joinpursuit/ios-control-flow-lab/README.md

 What happens when you change number to:

 -a.
 365?
+prints Days in year

 -b.
 1024?
+prints ("Bytes in a Kilobyte")

 -c.
 65?
+ print("Some uninteresting number")

-What happens when you remove the default clause?
+What happens when you remove the default clause? will not compile
 ***